Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

-To simplify notation from here on, we will drop the dependence of the network parameters on $k$ and denote the neural network by $f_{\vphi}$.
-Also, we will denote the network's input by $\rvz$ and its output by $\rvz'$, regardless of whether the network is taken to implement $T_k$ or $T_k^{-1}$.
+To simplify notation from here on, we will drop the dependence of the model parameters on $k$ and denote the model by $f_{\vphi}$.
+Also, we will denote the model's input by $\rvz$ and its output by $\rvz'$, regardless of whether the model implements $T_k$ or $T_k^{-1}$.

-\subsection{Autoregressive flows}
+\subsection{Autoregressive Flows}

-In \cref{sec:flows:expressivity} we saw that, under reasonable conditions, we can transform any distribution $\px(\rvx)$ into a uniform distribution in $(0, 1)^D$ using maps with a triangular Jacobian.
-The class of \textit{autoregressive flows} are a direct implementation of this construction, specifying $f_{\vphi}$ to have the following form \citep[as described by e.g.][]{huang2018neural, jaini2019sum}:
+Autoregressive flows were one of the first classes of flows developed and remain among the most popular.
+In \Cref{sec:flows:expressivity} we saw that, under mild conditions, we can transform any distribution $\px(\rvx)$ into a uniform distribution in $(0, 1)^D$ using maps with a triangular Jacobian.
+Autoregressive flows are a direct implementation of this construction, specifying $f_{\vphi}$ to have the following form \citep[as described by e.g.][]{huang2018neural, jaini2019sum}:

 where $\tau$ is termed the \textit{transformer} and $c_i$ the $i$-th \textit{conditioner}.
+This is illustrated in \Cref{fig:autoregressive_flow:forward}.
 The transformer is a strictly monotonic function of $\ervz_i$ (and therefore invertible), is parameterized by $\vh_i$, and specifies how the flow acts on $\ervz_i$ in order to output $\ervz_i'$.
 The conditioner determines the parameters of the transformer, and in turn, can modify the transformer's behavior.
 The conditioner does \emph{not} need to be a bijection.
 Its one constraint is that the $i$-th conditioner can take as input only the variables with dimension indices less that $i$.
 The parameters $\vphi$ of $f_\vphi$ are typically the parameters of the conditioner (not shown above for notational simplicity), but sometimes the transformer has its own parameters too (in addition to $\vh_i$).

 It is easy to check that the above construction is invertible for any choice of $\tau$ and $c_i$ as long as the transformer is invertible.
 Given $\rvz'$, we can compute $\rvz$ iteratively as follows: